linolayani/linoleparquet.github.io/content/posts/2022/dockerize-a-full-stack-application-narrated-as-a-story/index.md

 - `docker run` : run a container
 - `-p27017:27017`: map port 27017 of the container to our host
 - `--name my-mongo` : name the container mongo.
-Usefull to manage it (start, stop, delete) afterward
+Useful to manage it (start, stop, delete) afterward
-- `-d` : run the container in deamon mode.
+- `-d` : run the container in daemon mode.
 - `mongo`: Name of the image to run. [https://hub.docker.com/\_/mongo](https://hub.docker.com/_/mongo)`$ curl localhost:27017
 It looks like you are trying to access MongoDB over HTTP on the native driver port.`